 7.1.3.1 Precleaning-The success of any penetrant examination procedure is greatly dependent upon the surface and discontinuity being free of any contaminant (solid or liquid) that might interfere with the penetrant process.
 All parts or areas of parts to be examined must be clean and dry before the penetrant is applied.
-If only a section of a part, such as weld including the heat-affected zone, is to be examined, all contaminants shall be removed from the area being examined as defined by the contracting parties.
-"Clean" is intended to mean that the surface must be free of any rust, scale, welding flux, spatter, grease, paint, oily films, dirt, etc., that might interfere with penetration.
-All of these contaminants can prevent the
+If only a section of a part, such as weld,

-oming Parts
+Incoming g Parts

-PRECLEAN Alkaline Steam Vapor Degrease e Solvent Wash Acid Etch
+PRECLEAN (See 7.1.3.1) Alkaline Steam - Vapor Degrease - Solvent Wash - Acid Etch

-(See 7.1.3.1)

-Mechanical Paint Stripper - Ultrasonic Detergent
+, Mechanical Paint Stripper - - Ultrasonic - Detergent

-ORY

-See 7.1.3.2) Dini -
+DRY (See 7.1.3.2) Dny

-Dry -
+(See 7.1.3.2) Dry

-PENETRANT Apply Water- -
+PENETRANT Apply Water-

 APPLICATION Washable

-See 7.1.4) Penetrant

-FINAL RINSE
+(See 7.1.4) FINAL RINSE Penetrant

 (See 7.1.5) Water Wash

-Spray water wasii Dip
+Spray - - Dip - -

+Developer

-DRY DEVELOP Оргау - Developer
+DRY DEVELOP Dry (Aqueous)

-See 7.1.6) (See 7.1.7) Dry - (Aqueous)
+(See 7.1.6) (See 7.1.7)

+Developer,

-DEVELOP DRY Developer,
+DEVELOP DRY Nonaqueous or Dry

-See 7.1.7) (See 7.1.6) Dry, Dry
+(See 7.1.7) (See 7.1.6) EXAMINE Liquid Film

-Nonaqueous or

-Liquid Film

-EXAMINE Liquia i iiiii -

-(See 7.1.8)
+Visible (See 7.1.8) Examine

-Examine
+Mechanical -

-Water Rinse Detergent Mechanical
+Water Rinse Detergent Wash

-POST CLEAN - Wash
+POST CLEAN

-See 7.1.10 and
+(See 7.1.10 and Practice E165/E165M, An-

-Prac-

-ce E165, Annex

-on
+nex

-Post Cleaning.)
+on Post Cleaning.)

+Dry

+Vapor Ultrasonic -

-Vapor Degreas Dry Solvent Soak - Ultrasonic Clear
+Degrease Solvent Soak Clean

-vapor Degreas tgoing Parts Oltrasonic Clear
+Outgoing Parts -

-FIG. 1 General Procedure Flowsheet for Fluorescent Penetrant Examination Using the Water-Washable Process penetrant from entering discontinuities.
-(See Annex on Cleaning of Parts and Materials in Test Method E165 for more detailed cleaning methods.)
-(Warning-Residues from cleaning processes such as strong alkalies, pickling solutions and chromates, in particular, may adversely react with the penetrant and reduce its sensitivity and performance.)
+FIG. 1 General Procedure Flowsheet for Visible Penetrant Examination Using the Water-Washable Process including the heat affected zone is to be examined, remove all contaminants from the area being examined as defined by the contracting parties."
+Clean" is intended to mean that the surface must be free of rust, scale, welding flux, spatter, grease, paint, oily films, dirt, etc., that might interfere with penetration.
+All of these contaminants can prevent the penetrant from entering discontinuities.
+(See the annex on Cleaning of Parts and Materials in Practice E165/E165M for more detailed cleaning methods.)
+(Warning-Residues from cleaning processes such as strong alkalies, pickling solutions, and chromates, in particular, may adversely react with the penetrant and reduce its sensitivity and performance.)

-- 7.1.3.2 Drying After Cleaning-It is essential that the surfaces be thoroughly dry after cleaning, since any liquid residue will hinder the entrance of the penetrant.
-Drying may be accomplished by warming the parts in drying ovens, with infrared lamps, forced hot or cold air, or by exposure to ambient temperature. - 7.1.4 Penetrant Application-After the part has been cleaned, dried, and is within the specified temperature range, apply the penetrant to the surface to be inspected so that the entire part or area under examination is completely covered with penetrant. - 7.1.4.1 Modes of Application-There are various modes of effective application of penetrant such as dipping, brushing, flooding, or spraying.
+7.1.3.2 Drying After Cleaning-It is essential that the surfaces be thoroughly dry after cleaning, since any liquid residue will hinder the entrance of the penetrant.
+Drying may be accomplished by warming the parts in drying ovens, with infrared lamps, forced hot or cold air, or by exposure to ambient temperature.

+7.1.4 Penetrant Applications-After the area to be examined has been cleaned, dried, and is within the specified temperature range, apply the penetrant to the surface to be examined so that the entire part or area under examination is completely covered with penetrant.

+7.1.4.1 Modes of Application-There are various modes of effective application of penetrant such as immersion, brushing, flooding, or spraying.
 Small parts are quite often placed in suitable baskets and dipped into a tank of penetrant.
 On larger parts, and those with complex geometries, penetrant can be applied effectively by brushing or spraying.
-Both conventional and electrostatic spray guns are effective means of applying liquid penetrants to the part surfaces.
-Electrostatic spray application can eliminate excess liquid buildup of penetrant on the surface, minimize overspray, and minimize the amount of penetrant entering hollow-cored passages which might serve as penetrant reservoirs, causing severe bleedout problems during examination.
-Aerosol sprays are conveniently portable and suitable for local application.
-(Warning-Not all penetrant materials are suitable for electrostatic spray applications.)
+Both conventional and electrostatic spray guns are appropriate means of applying liquid penetrants to the part surfaces.
+Electrostatic spray application can eliminate excess liquid build-up of penetrant on the surface, minimize overspray, and minimize the amount of penetrant entering hollow-cored passages that might serve as penetrant reservoirs, causing severe bleedout problems during examination.
+Aerosol sprays are also very effective and a convenient portable means of application.
+(Warning-Not all penetrant materials are suitable for electrostatic spray applications, so tests should be conducted prior to use.)
 (Warning-With spray applications, it is important that there be proper ventilation.
-This is generally accomplished through the use of a properly designed spray booth and exhaust system.)
+This is generally accomplished through the use of a properly designed spray booth or exhaust system, or both.)